allanmbrunes/AWS_ElasticBeanstalk_Website_Slack/README.md

 - Python application
 - requeriments
 - DynamoDB
-- CloudWatch reports integrated with Slack
+- CloudWatch reports integrated with Slack / SNS
+- Running AWS commands from Slack to E2 instances

 ## Use Cases